Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 In addition, gastric balloon cost – like the cost of cosmetic surgery in general – is dependent on geographic location.
 It tracks closely to other factors such as the cost of education, rents, and the level of demand.
 As it is a rather short procedure (20-30 minutes each for placement and removal) the price range based on location isn’t quite as wide as it is for, say, a mommy makeover.
 You could pay as much as $12,000 for a gastric balloon in a higher-cost area of the country.

 This is true only for the United States.
-You may find better gastric balloon pricing in cosmetic surgery tourism promoting countries such as Mexico, India, or Turkey.
+You may find better weight-loss balloon pricing in cosmetic surgery tourism promoting countries such as Mexico, India, or Turkey.
 However, you can’t be sure that safety standards are the same in those countries as they are in the United States.

 Gastric Balloon Costs by Type